New Orleans Post Katrina – Why We Must Not Forsake NOLA Again

 The first thing that the post Katrina visitor will notice is that there is nothing to notice.
 Leaving the airport on the I-10 to downtown New Orleans and the French Quarter there is nary a sign of destruction and it is easy to believe that the situation has been over hyped.
 This is an illusion.
 The reality is that there is a narrow strip of high ground called the River Sliver, that runs along the river’s edge from the airport to the Central Business District and the French Quarter.
 While it is a blessing that these areas were spared, the fact is the over 80% of the city was virtually destroyed.
 The only way to really appreciate the fact that one of the oldest and most revered of American cities is virtually destroyed is to take a Katrina tour which goes into areas that a frankly not safe to visit by oneself for a variety of reasons.

-Our tour guide Barbara Robichaux began with a passionate and heartfelt thank you to all of the Gray Line tourists assembled on our bus, stating very simply that we were doing more to rebuild her city by being here than any of us would ever know.
+Our tour guide Barbara Robichaux began with a passionate and heartfelt thank you to all of the Gray Line tourists assembled on our bus, stating very simply that we were doing more to rebuild her city of New Orleans by being here than any of us would ever know.
 It was the first inkling of just how unsettling what we were about to see might be.
-After all, we had been in the French Quarter and business district for a day now and, while not the most prosperous looking city we have been in, it looked pretty “whole.”
+After all, we had been in the French Quarter and business district for a day now and, while not the most prosperous looking city we have been to, it looked pretty “whole.”
 We had been on the “sliver by the river,” and the rare piece of higher ground that it is, we would come to understand more fully as the tour and time progressed.

 Barbara continued, “We (New Orleans) were not destroyed by a storm, we were destroyed by construction and our government.”
 That in a nutshell is what she proceeded to demonstrate throughout our tour.

-So what is left of this city that had a population over a million in August 2005?
+So what is left of this city that had a population of over a million in August 2005?
 No one we spoke to is prepared to be definitive, but most thought there are now about 500,000 souls remaining.
 Barbara made frequent reference to her compatriots evacuated to Houston and Tennessee, many of whom have never been able to return home.
 While the evacuees were provided the means to get out of the city, unless they had independent means to get home, Houston and Tennessee is where they remain.

 And what of the city’s infrastructure?
 While roads and hospitals in the city centre appear to be up and functional, 80 per cent of the New Orleans area was flooded.
 Entire communities were wiped out – schools, shopping malls, parks, golf courses – abandoned or destroyed.
 I mention golf courses only because at one point we drove past what had been a modern high end community where many of the New Orleans Saints players had lived.
-I had played the golf course that was the centre of the development a few yeares earlier – now it was an overgrown field and the huge homes were concrete and brick shells.
+I had played the golf course that was the centre of the development a few years earlier – now it was an overgrown field and the huge homes were concrete and brick shells.

-Without doubt the most unsettling part of the tour was seeing and being able to decipher the markings that were spray painted on most of the abandoned homes.
+Without doubt the most unsettling part of the New Orleans post Katrina tour was seeing and being able to decipher the markings that were spray painted on most of the abandoned homes.
 These had been placed on the homes by early responders who were looking for survivors, but finding more dead than alive by the time they finally got there.
 Also disquieting were the many holes chopped through the roofs of houses by rescuers trying to get to people who were trapped in their attics with no way out.
 A number of homes had graffiti announcing that looters would be shot on sight.
-All in all it added up to something between an urban holocaust and armaggedon descending on an American city in the 21st century.
+All in all it added up to something between an urban holocaust and Armageddon descending on an American city in the 21st century.
 It was a sight that was profoundly moving for the chaos that sheer stupidity and heedless engineering hubris could wrought in combination with what would have been a devastating storm even without the Army Corps of Engineers.

 Lest the reader think this trip to NOLA was entirely a bummer, I am glad to report it was not.
 After seeing the devastation we wanted to see how those who remained were coping and the answer seemed to be – quite well, thank you.
 We took an afternoon creole cooking class in a beautiful private home with slow food guru Poppy Tooker and followed it up with really fantastic meal at Emeril’s , chef Emeril Lagasse’s hometown restaurant.
 In my experience celebrity chef restaurants are often if not usually overrated, but not in this case.
 The open kitchen concept works very well in the old brick building where many of the creole and cajun classics are prepared with a modern twist.
 In the morning Jackson Square was bathed in a beautiful mellow winter sunlight that created shadows so sharp and dark that Old Hickory looked to have a double.